-This is made worse by Apple’s refusal to switch to the universal USB-C or keep a headphone jack.
-While some models of iPad do now have USB-C compatibility (and some also still have a headphone jack), iPhones currently have neither.
+This is made worse by Apple’s refusal to switch to the universal USB-C on all products or to keep a headphone jack.
+While some models of iPad do now have USB-C compatibility (and some also still have a headphone jack), iPhones have neither.

-So any brand that wants their devices to be compatible with iPhones and other Apple products needs to work around that by building a Lightning connection or attaching to an adapter that can simulate that.
+Any brand that wants their devices to be compatible with iPhones and other Apple products needs to work around that by building a Lightning headphone jack adapter or attaching an adapter that can simulate that.

 Adapters, however, are a bit clumsy.
 In addition, wires and extra contraptions can dissuade users from using microphones, who opt to make do with the built-in microphone for iPhone instead.

-Therefore, once you’ve decided to get an external microphone, you’re likely to find a narrow but competitive product market, reducing the number of options for choosing an iPhone microphone.
+Therefore, once you’ve decided to get an external microphone, you’re likely to find a narrow but competitive product market, reducing the number of options for iPhone microphones.

 However, we’ve got you covered if you are looking for the best iPhone microphones for your setup but are unsure about which brand to get.
 If you need an external microphone for iPhone audio recording, look no further!

 These are the adapters that can really make a difference to the quality of your audio recording.
 They represent some of the best iPhone microphones that are available today.

 The Rode VideoMic Me-L is a shotgun mic that can plug directly into iOS devices through a Lightning port (the L in Me-L stands for Lightning).